Codeception/Codeception/docs/06-ReusingTestCode.md

 By using the `getModule` function, you get access to all of the public methods and properties of the requested module.
 The dbh property was defined as public specifically to be available to other modules.

-If you want to extend functionality of standard module you may connect to it and by using public properties and methods your custom action or assertion:
+If you want to extend functionality of a standard module you may connect to it and by using public properties and methods create your custom action or assertion:

 ```php
 <?php